Frequently Asked Dental Questions – Houston, TX

 How do the doctors keep up to date on current techniques, technology, and materials in dentistry?

 We eagerly seek out advanced training opportunities and remain active within the local and national dental communities.
-Check out our About Us page to learn more about our education and associations.
+Check out our dentists’ biographies to learn more about their education and professional memberships.

 How do I know when it is time to come in for a checkup?